By Daisy Ni (PO ’21)

 As such, vigilantism can be harnessed by law enforcement in valuable ways.
 The U.S. Department of Justice found, for example, that citizen policing programs contribute to a significant reduction in crime.
 In the United Kingdom, a court allowed “pedophilic hunters,” posing as children online in order to apprehend and pass child predators to legal authorities, to remain in operation.

 Citizen’s arrest seems to speak to the validity of vigilantism, suggesting that individual involvement within law enforcement could be necessary or even desirable at times.
-However, a legitimate citizen’s arrest must adhere to a stringent set of qualifications, limiting it in scope of application.
-Citizen’s arrest commonly permits only reasonable, or not more than necessary, use of force, and only in the process of subduing the other person.
-Additionally, it is contingent upon the actual occurrence of a crime, with less leniency for mistakes than the standard that law enforcement is held to.
-Those who exceed the permitted limitation of force, or those who arrest someone who has not actually committed a crime, risk criminal and civil liability.
+However, a legitimate citizen’s arrest must adhere to a stringent set of qualifications, limiting it in the scope of application.
+Citizen’s arrest commonly permits only reasonable, or not more than necessary, use of force, used only in the process of subduing the other person.
+Additionally, its validity is contingent upon the actual occurrence of a crime.
+Individuals invoking citizen’s arrest have less leniency for mistake and are held to a higher standard of accuracy when compared to law enforcement.
+Those who exceed the permitted limit of force, or those who arrest someone who has not actually committed a crime, risk criminal and civil liability.

 Citizen’s arrest, as well as the previously described neighborhood watching programs and pedophilic hunters, thus all fall short full vigilantism.
 Each case involves only the apprehension of others, stopping before the implementation of extrajudicial punishment.
-They ensure that individual safeguarding of laws do not veer into the realm of actuary enforcement, establishing an order and systematic approach to control their effects by involving repercussions for the abuse of power.
+They ensure that the individual safeguarding of laws does not veer into the realm of actuary enforcement, establishing an orderly and systematic approach to control their effects by involving repercussions for the abuse of power.
 These applications thus escape much of the dangers associated with vigilante justice.

 Aspects of vigilantism seem embodied and in fact promoted in our society, tracing its days in history back to the very creation of our nation.
 However, there are other components that the law explicitly disavows, allowing our system of governance to channel vigilante enthusiasm and willingness into a positive force.